FAQ: Quality Assurance Program

 Published November 5, 2025

-The set of questions and answers below were assembled in order to address some of the questions and main points of interest that emerged through the summer 2025 consultation on the proposed framework for a modernized QAP.
-For more background information, please refer to the links below:
+The set of questions and answers below were originally assembled in November 2025 to address points of interest that emerged through the consultation on the framework for a modernized QAP.
+They were updated in 2026 as more information on the modernized program is communicated to oral health professionals and are now organized into the following themes:

 Through modernization, BCCOHP aims to: